Master of Architecture in Architecture

 At its meeting of 24 October 2022, the Board decided that the above qualification should continue to be prescribed to 21 February 2028* under Section 4(1)(a) of the Architects Act 1997 for the purposes of entry onto the United Kingdom Register of Architects.

-The renewal of prescription of each qualification is subject to the standard conditions set out in Section 9.0 of the Board’s Procedures, namely:
+Prescription is subject to the Standard Conditions set out in the Board’s Procedures, namely:

-- The University of Ulster’s Master of Architecture (two years, full-time) should be prescribed for the period 30 January 2017 – 30 January 2021;
+- The University of Ulster’s Bachelor of Arts with Honours in Architecture (three years, full-time) and Master of Architecture in Architecture (two years, full-time) qualifications should be prescribed for the period 22 February 2022 to 21 February 2028.*

-- Prescription of the qualification shall be by reference to the Programme Specification, submitted with the application of 22 March 2016, for the University of Ulster’s Master of Architecture (two years, full-time) qualification.
-No change may be made to the title of any course or qualification or substantial change to the content so defined within that programme specification (allowing for normal course development) without first obtaining the written permission of the Board.
+- Prescription of the qualifications shall be by reference to the Programme Specifications – submitted as part of the application on 29 April 2022 – for the Bachelor of Arts with Honours in Architecture (three years, full-time) and Master of Architecture in Architecture (two years, full-time) qualifications.
+No change may be made to the title of any qualification, or material change to the content so defined within a programme specification (allowing for normal course development) without first obtaining the written permission of the Board.

-- The Institution will ensure that appropriate procedures will be maintained so that all students undertaking a prescribed qualification are fully informed of the extent of the application of that qualification to entitlement to registration as an architect in circumstances in which the student/candidate lacks a required antecedent qualification e.g. Part 2 without Part 1.
+- The institution will ensure that appropriate procedures will be maintained so that all students undertaking a prescribed qualification are fully informed of the extent of the application of that qualification to entitlement to registration as an architect in circumstances in which the student lacks a required antecedent qualification, e.g. Part 2 without Part 1.

-- All students who had been awarded the qualification since prescription of the qualification was granted had met all the ARB Criteria;
+- All students awarded the qualifications since the qualifications were prescribed or last renewed have met all the Criteria;

 - The systems used by the institution to ensure that all students awarded the qualifications have met all the Criteria are adequate, and will continue to ensure that the Criteria are met for the future period of prescription; and